Introduction

 - Select the ITLRecovery pem Certificate.

-- After all Nodes have regenerated the ITLRecovery certificate, services need to be restarted in the order as follows:
+- After ITLRecovery has been regenerated the ITLRecovery certificate, services need to be restarted.

 - Navigate to Cisco Unified Serviceability > Tools > Control Center - Network Services.